SethBurkart123/openlp/README.md

 # OpenLP - Open Source Lyrics Projection

-**This is a fork of OpenLP with added MCP control capabilities for AI models.**
+**This is a fork of OpenLP with added MCP control capabilities for AI models and some other minor tweaks.**

 ## Overview